saithasai/Student-Management-System/README.md

 ### Objective
 To meet a solution for storing and managing student's records accurately by education institutes during enrollment of specific courses they choose.
-Different reports anad queries can be generated based on the data related to students and courses
+Different reports and queries can be generated based on the data related to students and courses

 ### Tools used:
 MySQL Workbench

 ### Approach Used:

-Exploratory Data Analysis (EDA): - Data cleaning,Data analysing,Data visualising in tabular form Exploratory data analysis is done to answer the following questions :
+Exploratory Data Analysis (EDA): - Data cleaning,Data analysing,Data visualising in tabular form
+Exploratory data analysis is done to answer the following questions that may arise during report generation :

 1) Display all undergraduate student whose name starts with ‘S’ and is of length between 5 and 20.
 2) Display the student who are senior citizen (>=60).